Birches

 And then come back to it and begin over.”

-This isn’t a desire to abandon life, but to gain a new perspective on it.
-To return with a renewed sense of joy and purpose.
+This is not a desire to abandon life permanently, but rather to gain a new, clearer perspective on it, to return with a renewed sense of joy and purpose.

 Earth as the Right Place for Love

-Despite the yearning for escape, the poem ultimately affirms the value of earthly life, specifically, the importance of love.
+Despite the profound yearning for escape and transcendence, the poem ultimately affirms the profound value of earthly life, specifically highlighting the importance of love.

 “Earth’s the right place for love: